pkiel/notebook/_posts/2023-09-15-seawaterChemistryCalculations.md

 Dissolved oxygen (DO) is the amount of oxygen in seawater directly available to living organisms and is normally altered by the balance of photosynthesis and respiration of all community constituents.
-DO is traditionally expressed in units of O2 mg/L, % air saturation, kPa, or
+DO is traditionally expressed in units of O2 mg/L, % Air saturation, kPa, or
 $\mu$mol O2/L. When characterizing reef environments, these four units are interchangeable. kPa and % Air saturation are dependent upon temperature, salinity, and depth, while the other units are